Modified rational six vertex model on a rectangular lattice : new formula, homogeneous and thermodynamic limits: Proofs of the new formula for the partition function

 Now we will prove that each formula of \eqref{newformulaZ} is equal to one of the two known formulae (\eqref{ZwithK} with \eqref{K1} or \eqref{K2}).
 Contrary to the previous proof, this method is original.

 To do this, as in \cite{Belliard2024}, we consider that $g(\bu,\bv)\Delta(\bu)\Delta'(\bv)$ is a determinant of some \enquote{Cauchy} matrix and we multiply the matrix in the determinant by the inverse of the \enquote{Cauchy} matrix.
 Then, we will transform the obtained matrix using the properties of the determinant.
 We denote the Cauchy matrix in quotation marks because, for the real Cauchy matrix, we have the same number of $u_i$ and $v_j$.
 Here, it is not necessary the case.
 First of all, we have to define this partial Cauchy matrix and compute its inverse.
-We name it as partial in reference to the partial domain wall boundary conditions partition function.
+We name it as partial in reference to the pDWBC partition function.